 The Limited Liability Company (LLC) is a popular entity choice for many businesses starting in Iowa.
 The LLC provides personal liability protection and has the potential to save money on taxes.

-Unlike a sole proprietorship or partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting the business owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure that separates the business owner’s personal assets from the assets of the business.
+If the business is sued, the owner’s personal assets are usually protected.

 Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.